 2. Take a boat ride on the river Ganges at sunset, to catch the aarti (prayer) ceremony

 A boat ride at both sunset and sunrise is a must for any visitor to Varanasi.
-The ghats (bathing steps) come alive as hundreds of pilgrims return for evening worship.
-Young priests from neighbouring ashrams complete their daily rituals, looking out onto the holy Ganga, whilst chiming bells create a cacophony of sound.
+The ghats come alive as hundreds of pilgrims return for evening worship, and young priests from neighbouring ashrams complete their daily rituals, looking out onto the holy Ganga while chiming bells create a cacophony.
 The steps fill with people singing Vedic hymns, lighting lamps, and praying along with the priests.
 The Ganges is worshipped as a living goddess, with the power to cleanse earthly sins.
-This is an unforgettable and special experience, as the scent of sandalwood and incense whirls around, the sounds of prayer reciting and clashing cymbals rise to a climax.
-Devotees light little flicking oil lamps that are floated down the river, which looks absolutely stunning in the early evening light as the sunsets.
+This is an unforgettable and special experience, as the scent of sandalwood and incense swirls around, and the sounds of prayer reciting and clashing cymbals rise to a climax.
+Devotees light little flicking oil lamps that are floated down the river, and it looks stunning in the early evening light.

 3. Visit the holy Buddhist site of Sarnath

 4. Shop for stunning Varanasi brocades

 Besides being India’s oldest pilgrimage centre, Varanasi is also known for its beautiful textiles.
 Famous for its gossamer-fine cotton weave for over 2,000 years, its weaving traditions acquired new splendour from the 16th century onwards, with the patronage of the Mughal emperors.
-Varanasi’s weavers soon became adept at weaving silk with gold and silver thread, to create stunning brocades for royal costumes and court furnishings, embellished with the exquisite floral, animal and geometric motifs favoured by the Mughals.
+Varanasi’s weavers soon became adept at weaving silk with gold and silver thread, at creating stunning brocades for royal costumes and court furnishings, embellished with the exquisite floral, animal and geometric motifs favoured by the Mughals.
 Today, a wide range of brocade saris, scarves and Tibetan-style fabrics are made and sold in the city.

 5. Explore Varanasi’s Old City